BlueflameDynamics/Set-VideoMediaLang/README.md

 Set-VideoMediaLang
 ==================

-Powershell Cmdlet and related files for setting a video file's  first audio track language
+Powershell Cmdlet and related files for setting a video file's audio track language

 What does it do?
 ----------------